AnthonyMaret/project13/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the ELK machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Whitelisted IP addresses:
+- Whitelisted IP addresses: The whitelisted IP address was my own local IP address, 98.31.39.159, through port 5601.

 Machines within the network can only be accessed by the jumpbox.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?
-- Answer:
+- Answer: The only machine allowed to access the ELK VM was through the ansible container located in the jumpbox virtual machine.
+The ELK VM's public IP was 20.122.99.157, and it's private IP was 10.1.0.4.

 A summary of the access policies in place can be found in the table below.